HighwayChile/CS290_WINTER24/assignment0.md

 # CS290_WINTER24 Assignment #0
-Public repository for CS290 class (Web Development)
+First assignment for CS290 class (Web Development)

 # 5 Websites I like or dislike
 ------------------------